bkerley/bryceblog/_drafts/p-langs.md

 ## R-languages

 Erlang and Elixir are the big ones.
-They have the compilation step of J-languages, but instead of calling methods on objects, you have lightweight processes passing messages around.
+They have the compilation to bytecode step of J-languages, but instead of calling methods on objects, you have lightweight processes passing messages around, and you get to use functional programming stuff too.
 Elixir works really hard to be an on-ramp to these for P-language people, but it's not so much "idiosyncratic" at the edges as